Status: Live | Last Updated: 5/1/2026

 NOTICE OF PHOTOGRAPHY & VIDEO RECORDING

-By attending No Kings 3, you acknowledge and consent to being photographed, filmed, and/or recorded (including by drone) by Traverse Indivisible, Leelanau Indivisible, volunteers, and media.
+By attending the Mutual Aid Picnic, you acknowledge and consent to being photographed, filmed, and/or recorded (including by drone) by Traverse Indivisible, volunteers, and media.
 These images and recordings may be used for promotional, educational, and advocacy purposes on our website, social media, publications, and other public-facing platforms without compensation or further notice.
 If you do not wish to be photographed or recorded, please notify a volunteer wearing an orange vest or position yourself away from cameras and designated filming areas.
 Your participation in this public event constitutes acceptance of these terms.